 - 1. Arrival Times at Playoff Sites.
-Participating institutions in first-round, second-round, quarterfinal and semifinal games shall arrive not later than the established practice time the day before competition. - Lodging.
+Participating institutions in first-round, second-round, quarterfinal and semifinal games shall arrive not later than the established practice time the day before competition. - 2.
+Lodging.
 The host institution or sponsoring agency shall make local reservations for the visiting team and advise them of the arrangements.
 These arrangements should include an appropriate amount of meeting space at the hotel for the visiting team.
 Each visiting institution is obligated to confirm their accommodations.
 A minimum of 60 double-double rooms should be reserved by the host institution for the visiting team for all preliminary-round games.
-It is strongly recommended that the hotel reserved for the visiting team be: a) lodging accommodations all located in one hotel property; b) a full service property; c) be located within 30 miles of the competition venue; and d) have minimum meeting space (one room for 100 for the purpose of team meals; two breakout rooms for 40 per room; and a conference room for athletic training needs); and e) provide a late check-out for any game starting after 4 p.m. local time.
+It is strongly recommended that the hotel reserved for the visiting team meet the following specifications: - Lodging accommodations all located in one hotel property. - b.
+A full service property. - Be located within 30 miles of the competition venue. - d.
+Have minimum meeting space to accommodate one room for 100 for the purpose of team meals, two breakout rooms for 40 per room and a conference room for athletic training needs. - e.
+Provide a late check-out for any game starting after 4 p.m. local time.

 Failure to meet any of the above recommendations may have an impact on a site being selected to host during the preliminary rounds.
-If any of the above recommended requirements cannot be met, the host institution must make the NCAA staff liaison (Chad Tolliver; ctolliver@ncaa.org; 317-917-6706) aware of the shortfall when submitting other bid materials.
+If any of the above recommended requirements cannot be met, the host institution must make the NCAA championship managers (Ty Halpin and Alyssa Rice) aware of the shortfall when submitting other bid materials.

 A visiting team hotel lodging/accommodations questionnaire will be required to be submitted with the hosting bid materials.
 If a visiting team prefers to stay at a hotel other than the one to which it has been assigned, it may be released from all or a portion of its room obligation only if it obtains a written release of the reserved rooms from the hotel general manager before 5 p.m. local time on the Tuesday prior to the game.
 The hotel is under no obligation to provide this release.
 The visiting institution must file a copy of the written release with the NCAA site representative and the host institution.
 If a visiting institution fails to obtain this written release with the assigned hotel for the use of the original reserved rooms, full charges for these rooms will be the visiting institution's financial responsibility.
 Unless approved by the NCAA in advance, an institution is precluded from relocating to a hotel where the game or instant replay officials may be assigned.

-Participating institutions in first-round, second-round, quarterfinal and semifinal round games shall arrive not later than the established practice time the day before competition.
-The host institution is responsible for making hotel arrangements and providing payment for their lodging of the seven game officials, instant replay official and the NCAA site representative.
-These lodging expenses should be budgeted for and included in your proposed budget expenses.
-DVSport, the instant replay technology provider, will have two individuals on site to run the instant replay system. - Transportation.
+The host institution is responsible for making hotel arrangements and providing payment for the lodging of the seven officials, instant replay official and the NCAA representative assigned to its site.
+These lodging expenses should be budgeted for and included the proposed budget.
+DVSport, the instant replay technology provider, will have two individuals on-site to run the instant replay system.

+- 3. Transportation.
 Please refer to NCAA travel policies for all information regarding transportation and per diem expenses.
-Travel policies can be found online at ncaa.org/championships/travel/championships-travelinformation. - 4.
+Travel policies can be found online at ncaa.org/sports/2013/11/7/championships-travel-information. aspx. - 4.
 Expense Reimbursement.
 Transportation expenses and a \$150 per diem will be provided for each member of the travel party.
-The size of the travel party is 130 persons for preliminary-round contests, including a maximum of 60 student-athletes.
+The size of the travel party is 130 persons for preliminary-round contests, including a maximum of 64 student-athletes.
 For the FCS Championship Game, the travel party will be 145, including a maximum of 70 student-athletes.